G-rila/BigBoxRGS/README.md

 Place the .DLL in your LaunchBox\Plugins folder.

 ## Setup
-1. Add the namespace to view(s) you want to be able to call the plugin from.
-Ideally, this would just be whatever platform view you are using (ie. PlatformWheel1FiltersView.xaml) but it can be added to game views also.
+1. Add the namespace to the view(s) you want to be able to call the plugin from.
+Ideally, this would just be whatever platform view you are using (ie. PlatformWheel1FiltersView.xaml) but it can be added to the game view(s) also.
 ```xaml
 xmlns:bbrgs="clr-namespace:BigBoxRGS;assembly=BigBoxRGS"
 ```